ghc-proposals/ghc-proposals/README.rst

    the shepherd.
 If consensus is elusive, then we vote, with the Simons retaining veto power.

-   This phase should conclude within a month.
+   This stage should conclude within a month.

 -  For acceptance, a proposal must have at least *some* enthusiastic support from member(s) of the committee.
 The committee, fallible though its members may be,